 Info Block

-You can add an info block to display content within a block.
-When creating an info block you can align it within the page, choose between blue and grey blocks, and add icons from the FontAwsome gallery.
+You can add an info block to display content within a decorative block.
+When creating an info block you can align it within the page, choose between blue and grey blocks under Style, and add many different icons from the FontAwsome gallery that you can search for within the Edit Options.
 Info blocks can be useful when you wish to draw the attention of visitors.

 Info Blocks include a title and a content section where you can add text and buttons.
 Example